A third of BAME people have witnessed or experienced racial abuse since Brexit vote | LabourList

 - Make private sector companies responsible for promoting equal treatment throughout their activities just as public sector organisations already are.

-Frances O’Grady, TUC general secretary, said after the poll done with ICM polling: “Brexit has given racism a new lease of life.
+Frances O’Grady, TUC general secretary, said: “Brexit has given racism a new lease of life.
 Discrimination has never gone away, but since the referendum racism has been on the rise.”

 “The scale of abuse is shocking.
 We have to come together and draw a line in the sand about what is acceptable in modern Britain in 2017 – and the government has to take a lead.
 It’s unacceptable that shop workers, bus drivers and street cleaners face abuse from members of the public – and their employers don’t have to do anything to protect them.”